Contactless leasing and online property management are the future

 Mynd sends flyers in the mail to people who are paying by check with step-by-step instructions and visuals to get their online account set up to make e-payments, a process that benefits both landlords and tenants.

-Mynd also has automated the process of making repairs or submitting other maintenance requests convenient for tenants.
+Mynd also has automated the process of making repairs or submitting other maintenance requests convenient for residents.

-If a faucet is leaking or some other repair needs to be made, a tenant can take a photo and upload it to a portal which is tracked by approved vendors, who can reach out directly to a tenant to schedule a time to make the repair.
+If a faucet is leaking or some other repair needs to be made, a resident can take a photo and upload it to a portal which is tracked by approved vendors, who can reach out directly to a resident to schedule a time to make the repair.

-Technology can also be a landlord’s friend when it comes time to renew a lease.
-Again, scheduling an inspection can be a challenge for both property managers and tenants and even though the Covid pandemic appears to be waning, most people still want to limit their interactions with strangers.
+Technology can also be an owner's friend when it comes time to renew a lease.
+Again, scheduling an inspection can be a challenge for both property managers and tenants.

 Bohling said Mynd has an app that allows for contactless inspection called APICO.
-It also can analyze payment history and other factors to determine to evaluate a tenant before going ahead with a lease renewal.
+It also can analyze payment history and other factors to evaluate a resident before going ahead with a lease renewal.